omarome/myOnlinePetShop/README.md

 ## About the project
 This is PetStore, app for people looking to buy or sell their pet.
-Made to look simple and easy to use.
+Made to look simple and easy to use with ReactNative.
 People can contact eachother and get to know more about the pet.

 ********************************************************************************
 <img src="screenshots/1.png" width="200"> <img src="screenshots/2.png" width="200">